Jerry E. Howell

 I rate my internal combustion engines as follows: (1) PowerHouse,

-(2) Bill, (3) Plunket Jr., (4) Howell V-Twin, (5) Howell V-Four
+(2) Bill, (3) Farm Boy, (4) Plunket Jr., (5) Howell V-Twin, (6)

-I.C. engines.
-I do not
+running I.C. engines.
+I do not recommended

-have completed very nice running engines.
+very nice running engines.

 Plans Sets